 Getting Started

 This guide will give a brief overview of how to get started developing LinuxGSM by running through some of the basics of using GitHub and the tools you need.
 This is not a comprehensive guide to GitHub but should help with getting started.
-There are plenty of resources available online such as the GitHub help documentation and guides that will help you learn more.
+There are plenty of resources available online such as the and that will help you learn more.

 When reviewing an issue it is a good idea to look at factors such as complexity, scope, and time to develop.